 It’s times like this that I am so glad to be a backyard chicken keeper.
 While most people were raiding the stores for essentials and staples, I was quietly and methodically stocking up on chicken feed and other poultry essentials.
 It is often said that a country girl/boy will survive, this is indeed the truth, one of the benefits of being self sufficient.
 With a freezer full of frozen veggies from last years garden and fresh eggs being laid daily, we are often able to weather just about any economical crises.

-As the stores run out of important staples such as eggs, I am in the fortunate position to help out my friends and neighbors by sharing what I have with those around me in need.
+As the stores run out of important staples such as eggs, I am in the fortunate position to help out my friends and neighbors.
 People often forget about us backyard chicken keepers till an egg recall or shortage is faced, then we are everyone’s favorite neighbor.
-In past supply shortages I have had complete strangers come to my door inquiring about purchasing eggs from me.
+In past supply shortages, I have had complete strangers come to my door inquiring about purchasing eggs from me.
 I oblige when I am able to do so.

 There are many benefits of keeping backyard chickens.
 Times of crises are one of those benefits.
 This is often forgotten till a situation arises that forces us to take stock.
 It’s times like this that I am ever grateful for my girls.
 They are a blessing that sometimes is not fully appreciated till situations arise and we become dependent on them.

 When faced with uncertainties , people have their own ways of preparing.
 While most people were braving the long lines at the stores to ready their plans, I was preparing for my girls.
 I sustain them by making sure I have their essentials stocked for the upcoming crises.
 They will in turn sustain us and others in need through their eggs.